joshrp/moonlight-docs/Setup-Guide.md

 1. From the NordVPN app, copy the Nord name of your game server.
 2. Open Moonlight.
 3. Select "Add PC manually".
-4. Paste the copied Nord name and choose OK.
+4. Paste the copied Nord name and choose "OK".

 You should now be able to pair and connect to the host gaming PC over the Internet.
 Meshnet must be active for streaming over the Internet to work!